 Jeanne Malia started her career in public education in 1975.
 Her first position was as a special education teacher in the Portland Public Schools.
 In 1988, she transitioned to special education administration.
 She was the Assistant Director of Special Education in Portland followed by Director positions in South Portland and Falmouth.

 Teri joined the DOE, School Support Team in August 2018, after having worked summers for the previous two years.
-In her roll of PD Coordinator, Teri’s skills in written and verbal communication, organization, multi-tasking, and prioritizing makes keeping all persons involved in delivering quality professional development to our educators on task and target.
+In her role as PD Coordinator, Teri’s skills in written and verbal communication, organization, multi-tasking, and prioritizing makes keeping all persons involved in delivering quality professional development to our educators on task and target.

 Teri received a BS in Agricultural and Resource Economics from UMO and took her first job with the federal agency of Agricultural and Stabilization & Conservation Service where she spent several years measuring set aside acreage and working directly with the farmers of Central Maine.
-She has over thirty years’ experience in tax preparation, over a decade as a Title I teacher supervising eight Educational Technicians in two schools.
-While in the field of education she was selected as the only teacher in Maine to be selected to attend a training in ground breaking technique in working with special needs at the University of the Ozarks.
-She was also the co-founder of the AChIEVE organizations offering PD for Title I Educational Technicians that continues still.
-From the education field Teri then went into owning and running a seasonal restaurant in Midcoast Maine.
+She has over thirty years of experience in tax preparation, and over a decade as a Title I teacher supervising eight Educational Technicians in two schools.
+While in the field of education, she was selected as the only teacher in Maine to be selected to attend a training in groundbreaking techniques for working with special needs at the University of the Ozarks.
+She was also the co-founder of the AChIEVE organization offering PD for Title I Educational Technicians that continues still.
+From the education field, Teri then went into owning and running a seasonal restaurant in Midcoast Maine.
 There she supervised twelve employees and was involved daily in every aspect of the business.

 Teri has a strong work ethic and is a lifelong learner.
 Her attention to detail and love of the world of education make her very effective in her role as School Supports Professional Development Coordinator.